How do I make an appointment?

 How much are your fees?

-Each counselling session lasts 50 minutes and the fee is £50.
-This is payable via bank transfer 24 hours in advance to secure your session.
+Each counselling session lasts 50 minutes and the fee is £55.00.
+Your first session is payable immediately after your introductory phone-call.
+From thereon, your payment is payable 48 hours in advance of your session and once payment is made, this secures your session.

 What is your availability?

-Appointments are available through the weekdays and Tuesday and Wednesday evening.
+Appointments are available through the weekdays and some evenings.
+Please contact me to discuss your preferred time.

 How many sessions will I need?

-Everyone experiences therapy differently and therefore it is impossible to prescribe a certain amount of time to work within.
-It is best if you can commit weekly to ensure consistency.
-In my experience, if you embark on this journey with an open mind and a commitment to yourself that you are doing this for your own personal reasons.
+Everyone experiences therapy differently and therefore it is impossible to determine how many sessions you might need.
+It is best if you can commit to weekly sessions to ensure consistency.
+Some people like to embark on this journey with an open mind and see what changes.
+Some people have a certain budget in mind and what they would like to gain from therapy.

-How do you offer therapy at present with COVID regulations in place?
+How do you offer therapy at present with COVID?

-- Video Counselling.
+- Video / Telephone Counselling.
 We will arrange a mutually convenient time to meet online and I will send you a secure link to click onto to access our session.
 I have undertaken specific training in video and telephone counselling to ensure we are meeting securely and the techniques used are to ensure the experience is positive and beneficial.
-Some existing clients have switched to online therapy and find this liberating as they are in their own environment.
+Some existing clients prefer online therapy and find this liberating as they are in their own environment.

 Is counselling confidential?